x-team/handbook/onboarding-guide/community/README.md

 ### Community Initiatives

 We have a ton of community initiatives going on.
 Actually, by the end of 2017, we had so many, that we had to cut back.
-This is why we decided to reorganize and have kicked off in 2018 with a new structure.
+This is why we decided to reorganize and have kicked off in 2018 with a new structure...
+Which we have overhauled again in 2019, to bring you...

+#### Seasons

+Seasons are 2-3-month-long periods where the community is abuzz with new bounties (see below), new Unleash+ reimbursement possibilities, new challenges, and a new energy boost.
+That is also when your suggestions for new bounties or vault items (talk to [@ben](https://x-team.slack.com/messages/D23Q0MCQ6) about those) may be brought to life.

 #### Bounties

-Instead of previous, more structured challenges, now we give you the straightforward [bounties](https://xhq.x-team.com/bounties).
+Instead of previous, more structured but more complex challenges, now we give you the straightforward [bounties](https://xhq.x-team.com/bounties).
 Go to the page, pick one (or fifteen), and off you go, bounty hunter!
 Report completion as specified in the description, and earn your coins!

 If you have an idea for a new bounty, let [@ben](https://x-team.slack.com/messages/D23Q0MCQ6) know, and he'll help you get it into the next season, if at all possible.